 A good rhythm guitarist will also be able to play expressively.
 And if you’ve spent time learning rhythm guitar, you might already know some of the guitar skills necessary for playing well.
 Hammer-ons and pull-offs can really add some depth to a solo.
 If you aren’t familiar, hammer-ons involve putting an extra finger down on a string to play just one note higher.

 Pull-offs involve removing a finger from a string in order to play a note lower.
 How many notes in a solo you apply this technique to depends on the style of music you’re playing.
 But hammer-ons and pull-offs are fairly easy to learn, and they’re good to have in your arsenal of techniques.
 To see a visual demonstration, check out this helpful video.

-Two of the most important phrasing techniques that you've probably heard of are string bending and vibrato.
-If you've ever watched a blues guitarist, you've almost certainly seen string bends.
-With this technique, you can "bend" the pitch of a note you've played up or down.
-This video gives you an introduction to string bends.
+The most important phrasing techniques you’ve probably heard of are string bending and vibrato.
+If you’ve ever watched a blues guitarist, you’ve almost certainly seen string bends.
+With this technique, you can “bend” the pitch of a note you’ve played up or down.
+This video (below – left) gives you an introduction to string bends.

 To create a vibrato (also called a tremolo) effect, you essentially perform a series of very small string bends.
 Vibrato is usually used on more sustained notes (just like a singer’s vibrato is more noticeable on longer notes).
 A well-placed vibrato can add incredible meaning to just one note in a piece.